 But with cheaper and cheaper options (like Fiverr.com), you really have no excuse to not get your feet wet.

 Just like traditional Facebook ads, you can create video ads just as easily by targeting your specific audience and add in surrounding text too.

-Did you know it’s now possible to add video to your SlideShare uploads?
+Did you know it’s now possible to add videos to your SlideShare uploads?

 And in addition to that, you can actually embed lead collection forms to that SlideShare by creating a new campaign with a total budget and geographic targeting.

 In the same way that social media outlets are incorporating video (like Pinterest’s Promoted Pins), SlideShare’s Pro Account allows you to upload videos within your slide deck and adds in viewer statistics too.

 Here are some other platforms that support video PPC: